Nikhil9786/Fetch-Rewards/README.md

-#Main objective of this challenge is to write a small application that can read from an AWS SQS Queue, transform that data, then write to a Postgres database.
+#Main objective of this challenge is to write a small application that can read from an AWS SQS Queue, transform that data, then write to a Postgres database

 # Fetch-Rewards